-The readiness of the LSC is maintained throughout the year and can be activated at a moment's notice by the Logistics Section Chief.
+The readiness of the LSC is maintained throughout the year and can be activated at a moment's notice by the Logistics Section Chief and/or the Deputy Logistics Section Chief.
 Personnel assigned to the Logistics Section also prepare for activations through annual exercises, training, and drills, where the LSC is fully assembled to further simulate a real world scenario.
 The LSC facility layout is shown in Figure 15.1.